-Chamundi Hills is at an elevation of around 1065 m above sea level and travellers are 'recommended' to visit the spot on the trip of Mysore.
-On the top of Chamundi Hills, The Chamundeshwari Temple is situated that is dedicated to avatar of Goddess Parvathi, Chamundeshwari, Goddess of Wodeyars.
+Chamundi Hills is at an elevation of around 1065 m above sea level and travellers are recommended to visit the spot on the trip of Mysore.
+On the top of Chamundi Hills, The Chamundeshwari Temple is situated that is dedicated to avatar of Goddess Parvathi, Chamundeshwari, goddess of Wodeyars.
 The temple was constructed in the 11th century and was repaired in 1827 by the Mysore Kings.
-In front of the temple, an idol of demon king Mahishasura is placed.
+In front of the temple, an idol of the demon king Mahishasura is placed.

 Another major attraction of the Chamundi Hills is the statue of Nandi that is around 5 m tall and is engraved out of single black granite in 1659.
 A small temple dedicated to Chamundeshwari and Hanuman is also present on the hill which remains open from 7:30 am to 2 pm and 3:30 pm to 6 pm.
 Tourists can enjoy beautiful views of the city from the top of Chamundi Hills.